StollLab/chiLife/README.md

 ```

 ### Mimicking MMM and MTSSLWizard
-In addition to its own features ProEPR offers spin label modeling methods that mimic the popular MMM and MTSSLWizard
+In addition to its own features, ProEPR offers spin label modeling methods that mimic the popular MMM and MTSSLWizard
 modeling applications.

 ```python